guardian/atom-maker/README.md

 definition](https://github.com/guardian/content-atom) using the [Scrooge code gen sbt plugin](https://github.com/guardian/scrooge-code-gen-sbt-plugin).

 ## Atom-publisher-lib ![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.gu/atom-publisher-lib_2.11/badge.svg)
-- Provides traits to inject into your application
+- Provides traits to include in your application

 ### PublishedStore, PreviewDataStore and DraftDataStore
 - It is only necessary to implement DraftDataStore if you want to save incomplete atoms.